jh603/ChemMCP/README.md

 3. **Limitations and Disclaimer**

    ChemMCP does not guarantee the accuracy, completeness, or safety of its outputs.
-All computations and inferences are provided “as is,” without warranties of any kind.
+All computations and inferences are provided "as is," without warranties of any kind.

    We are not liable for any direct or indirect consequences—financial, legal, or otherwise—that arise from using ChemMCP.
 Users should independently validate results before applying them in critical or hazardous contexts.

 4. **Contributions and Safeguards**

-   We encourage community contributions that enhance ChemMCP’s safety features and promote responsible use.
+   We encourage community contributions that enhance ChemMCP's safety features and promote responsible use.
 Contributors must document any identified risks, potential failure modes, and mitigation strategies when introducing new tools or data sources.

    Before merging new functionality, maintainers should review proposed changes for possible misuse scenarios and update documentation accordingly.